zefffirelli/simple-ftx-api-crawler-for-python-postgres/README.md

 - Global configuration variables allow you to adjust:
  - Time period: how many days are you crawling?
  - Resolution: what granularity of candle are you getting?
 Resolution is in seconds; 1 minute = 60,  1 day = 3600
  - Markets: which Perp markets are you crawling?
-Add any many as you wish.
+Add any many as you wish to the List.